samyilin/dotfiles/README.md

 1. Bash is the default shell on the system, or at least it can be found at /bin/bash.

-   This assumption is NOT true for MacOS, but true for any other good old Linux box.
-I don't use too much of it to really care.
-When I have to use MacOS, I will try to use more compliant options.
+   This assumption COULD be wrong in some didstro, but it is true most of the time.
 2. Your .bash_aliases, .gitconfig, .tmux.conf or .vimrc is nonexistent.

    This is true most of the times, but if not, then try to preserve your own copies before trying mine!.